Last Updated on March 15, 2023

 With all that in mind, the annual average cost of owning a German Shepherd is about $1,765.
 This means the monthly average cost is roughly $147.

-What are tips to reduce the cost of owning a German Shepherd?
+What are tips to save from owning a German Shepherd?

 You can feed your doggo a healthy diet, groom your pooch at home instead of taking them to a professional, and bring your German Shepherd to the vet regularly.